subins2000/kde-weblate/README.md

 * Make project suggestion-review based.
 Go to Weblate, project page -> Users :
   * Project Access Control : Protected
   * Enable Reviews : Yes
+  With this, you will have to specifically allow users to submit suggestions.
+Registered users can't submit suggestions by default.
+Special reviewer users can be assigned to accept suggestions.
+Or all users who can suggest can vote on it and get it accepted.

 #### Social Auth